hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 	The command prompt should change to `(ansible)`.
 You will need to use this `(ansible)` session to perform all the update operations.

-	f.
+	d.
 To test that the ansible environment is correctly set up, use the following command to ping all the nodes that ansible can find via its inventory:

 		ansible all -u heat-admin -i plugins/inventory/heat.py -m ping